GENERAL INFO (Jump to Diary)|

 Some fields have olive trees, others huge amount of wild flowers.
-After a hour, the toe-truck driver finds me, and tell me; the car i ready.
+After a hour, the toe-truck driver finds me, and tell me; the car is ready.
 We drive back, but it have not arrived yet.
 Actually I wait additional two and a half hour.
-Thinking it is either bad info or their concern about my safety?
+Thinking it is either bad info, or their concern about my safety?

 Finally, the painter show up with the car, and he have done a nice job.
-Unfortunately, the windshield have not been replaced, and he forgot a rusty part I have in the back of the car.
+Unfortunately, the windshield have not been replaced, and he forgot a rusty part, I have in the back of the car.
 The sump of the engine have not been replaced, just closed with Plastic Padding.
 I wonder how long that will last???
-Besides from the prices SOS have given me, there are 70 for the toe and 45 for the oil.
+Besides from the prices SOS have given me, there are additionally 70 for something, and 45 for the oil.
 And that mean I don't have money enough.

 We agree, I can withdraw Leke and change into Euros - can't cost me much, right?
 But now, all the ATM are down!
 I send my driver home and tell them; I'll be back, when I have the cash.
 I walk back from the other end of town, and straight to the Euro-ATM, which works again.
 Taxi to the garage, and free my car.